 Jasmine in Mediterranean Gardens

-Jasmine flourishes in Mediterranean regions, where the warm, dry summers and mild, wet winters provide an ideal growing environment.
+The Mediterranean jasmine plant flourishes in these warm coastal regions, where the warm, dry summers and mild, wet winters provide an ideal growing environment.
 In Andalusia, for example, gardens often feature jasmine on pergolas and trellises, creating charming and fragrant spaces.
 Andalusian gardens, with their rich history and tradition, are typically designed to make the most of the sunlight and mild climate, allowing this plant to flourish at its best.

 Jasmine Essential Oil